lemcu/LemcUSB/README.md

 It includes a lightweight USB & HID Stack and easily be optimized to consume only 4KB of flash.

 The development too a lot of time, especially testing.
-Alltough I created a lot of USB devices and stacks before, this was very challeging, because each time it looked to work OK, a new issues was found which needed fixing.
+Alltough we created a lot of USB devices and stacks before, this was very challeging, because each time it looked to work OK, a new issues was found which needed fixing.
 E.g. special cases in bitdestuffig, timing related issues, and so on.